soumya28-ctrl/RAG-enabled-ChatBot/README.md

 3. **Ask Questions**:
    - After the transcript is processed, you can start asking any question related to the video.
 The system will generate answers based on the transcript content.

-Would you like further adjustments or additions to this README file?